dm4rnde/FewScriptsForUIAutomateInMacOS/BraveBrowser/duplicateCurrentTab/README.md

 ##### DESCRIPTION

-*Brave Browser* does not have shortcut to **duplicate currently opened tab** (here, mean *true* duplicate — the result should be exactly as it is when selecting Duplicate from context menu opened when right-clicking on the tab's header) **with keyboard shortcut**.
+*Brave Browser* does not have shortcut to **duplicate currently opened tab** **with keyboard shortcut**.

+*Here, duplicate means *true* duplicate — the result should be exactly as it is when selecting Duplicate from context menu opened when right-clicking on the tab's header.*

 &nbsp;